Work as

 Ask me a question!

-As a Cost Engineer, you work towards a common goal: contributing to a winning bid that leads to an optimal solution for our international customer.
+As a Cost Engineer, you play a crucial role in creating winning bids, contributing to smart, cost-efficient solutions for our international customers.
+The main challenge is to translate conceptual ideas into a realistic cost price.
+In doing so, you use large amounts of data and translate complex information into clear insights.
 You achieve this by working closely with the sales team and being in regular contact with your colleagues from Supply Chain, Production and Finance.
-Through your feeling for figures and data, you will recognise patterns in cost price calculations, enabling you to develop into an expert and use this knowledge in follow-up projects.
-In addition, your technical insight helps you translate a technical concept into a feasible cost price.
-We aim to continuously improve our working methods through automation and the use of building blocks.
-You have the freedom to develop and maintain these.
+Through your feeling for figures and data, you recognise patterns in cost price calculations, whereby your technical insight helps you translate a technical concept into a feasible cost price.

 Due to the many projects you are working on simultaneously, you can expect a lot of dynamics in your daily work.
 Think of the following: calculating the cost price of machines by providing insight into the individual components (material) and hours for programming, assembling and optimising the process (hours).
-In addition, you will think along with the cost factors of complete production lines and indicate what is needed to make a correct cost price.
-In our international playing field, you also have regular contact with colleagues from foreign branches.
+In addition, you will help think through the cost factors of complete production lines and indicate what is needed to make a correct cost price.
+In our international playing field, you also have regular contact with colleagues from foreign locations.

-As Cost Engineer, you also contribute to our internal process, including purchasing and (resource) planning.
-Moreover, you actively contribute to the continuous improvement of the process by participating in the feedback loop.
+As a Cost Engineer, you will also contribute to our internal process, including procurement and (resource) planning.
+Moreover, you will actively contribute to the continuous improvement of the process by participating in the feedback loop.
 This is crucial to maintain a keen insight into actual costs as a sales team.
 You also provide insight into cost trends, both in the market and internally.

 This will be your day